 There are no citizenship restrictions and applications are welcome from academia and the pharmaceutical industry.
 Applicants must be members of the BSCR (you can apply for membership online).
+Previous applicants and finalists may apply but should submit a new publication or describe substantial advances to the work submitted previously.
 Previous winners of Marshall Prizes may not re-apply.

-The ECI Prize is normally open to students and post-docs who are within 5 years of the award of their PhD, DPhil or MD (excluding any career breaks).
-However, this has been temporarily extended to 6 years to compensate for COVID-related disruptions.
+The ECI Prize is open to students and post-docs who are within 5 years of the award of their PhD, DPhil or MD (excluding any career breaks).
 Applicants should have received their higher degree from a UK institution and/or be currently working as a post-doc within the UK.
 They must be a member of the BSCR at the time of applying for the award.

 Payment of each prize is contingent on the winner presenting a talk at that year's BSCR Autumn Meeting and submitting a review article describing their research interests for publication in a special BSCR issue of Cardiovascular Drugs and Therapy and that will be featured on the BSCR website.